likebike/go--/README.txt

     # Note that, since Go is written in Go, you need to already have Go to build Go or Go--.
     # So you might find it convenient to download one of the binary distributions from https://golang.org/dl/
-    # Use the path of your already-installed Go for the GOROOT_BOOTSTRAP value:
+    # Use the GOROOT of your already-installed Go for the GOROOT_BOOTSTRAP value.
+You can use "go env" to find this value:
-    export GOROOT_BOOTSTRAP="/path/to/your/GoDirectory"
+    export GOROOT_BOOTSTRAP="$GOROOT"
     export PATH="$GOROOT_BOOTSTRAP/bin:$PATH"
     which go   # Make sure we're using the bootstrap version of go.